 Yet most of the time, we cross streets, change lanes, round corners and pass through the days of the week oblivious to the disasters skirting our path.
-We are unaware of how that second trip back into the house avoided a car accident.
+We are unaware of how that second trip back into the house avoided being in the wrong place at the wrong time.
 We have no comprehension of how orchestrated the casual conversations are that land us a job lead, the name of a specialist or a new idea for reviving a broken relationship.

 The strings and the brass and the woodwinds play together and we are unaware of the harmony.